-Welcome letter from Keith D. Lillemoe, MD, Surgeon-in-Chief and Chief of Surgery
+Welcome letter from Keith D. Lillemoe, MD, Surgeon-in-Chief and Chief of Surgery.

-The Department of Surgery has played a central role in the 200-year history of Massachusetts General Hospital.
+The Department of Surgery has played a central role in the more than 200-year history of Massachusetts General Hospital.
 Our hospital’s surgeons were the first to perform operations using ether as a general anesthetic, and they continue to develop and introduce surgical innovations that improve patient care.
 We take great pride in our training programs, which attract the world’s finest applicants and have established the careers of many past and present leaders in American surgery.

-Our department’s commitment to shaping the future of surgery is reflected in our $55 million portfolio dedicated to basic, clinical and outcomes research.
+Our department’s commitment to shaping the future of surgery is reflected in our over $57 million portfolio dedicated to basic, clinical and outcomes research.
 Comprised of 150 principal investigators, our research team is the largest of any surgical department in the United States.
 Our research programs continue to break new ground in the areas of burns, trauma and critical care, cancer treatment, minimally invasive surgery, organ transplantation and organ regeneration.

-We are committed to offering the safest, most compassionate and most effective clinical care to optimize patient outcomes.
+We are committed to offering the safest, compassionate and most effective clinical care to optimize patient outcomes.
 Our surgeons are trained to treat a wide range of surgical conditions, and many have focused their training and expertise in a particular surgical specialty.
 Treating a high volume of patients has given them extensive surgical experience to complement their thoughtful and technically outstanding services.